Article

 What risks emerge in Stage 2 – Pre-development and due diligence?

 Once a project receives initial approval, Stage 2 centers on site acquisition, entitlements, zoning, and detailed design and engineering.
-It’s the first phase where financial oversight and governance determine how efficiently capital moves through the lifecycle.
+Pre-development is the first phase where financial oversight and governance determine how efficiently capital moves through the real estate project lifecycle.

 Financial governance and approvals

-At this stage, major capital commitments take shape—land purchases, architectural contracts, zoning applications—and the risk of disconnected systems becomes immediately visible.
+At this stage, major capital commitments take shape.
+Land purchases, architectural contracts, and zoning applications are underway, and the risk of disconnected systems becomes immediately visible.

 Portfolio-level reporting for project approvals